MaayanLab/clustergrammer-docs/docs/_build_html/_sources/biology_specific_features.txt

 **Enrichrgram**

 Enrichrgram enables users to find biological information specific to their genes of interest (using `Enrichr`_) and import this information directly into the visualization as row categories (see screenshot below).
-Enrichrgram can be run on the front- or back-end (using the :ref:`clustergrammer_py_api` to pre-calculate results).
-This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and anyone else viewing the visualization.
+Enrichrgram can be run on the front or back end (using the :ref:`clustergrammer_py_api` to pre-calculate results).
+This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and subsequent viewers.

-**Enrichrgram Front-End**
+**Enrichrgram Front End**

-Enrichrgram on the front-end is available to anyone viewing the visualization and can be used by simply clicking the red DNA-like Enrichr logo on the top left of the heatmap, which brings up a list of Enrichr libraries to choose from.
-To perform enrichment analysis choose a library and Enrichrgram will return enriched terms from this library that are specifically associated with your list of genes (P-value bars indicate the degree of specificity).
-For instance, clicking on 'ChEA 2016' will calculate enrichment for up-stream transcription factors.
-The enriched terms are shown as row categories, which enables users to see which genes are associated with each term.
+Enrichrgram on the front end is available to anyone viewing the visualization and can be used by simply clicking the red DNA-like Enrichr logo on the top left of the heatmap, which brings up a list of Enrichr libraries to choose from.
+To perform enrichment analysis, choose a library and Enrichrgram will return enriched terms from this library that are specifically associated with your list of genes (P-value bars indicate the degree of specificity).
+For instance, clicking on *ChEA 2016* will calculate enrichment for up-stream transcription factors.
+The enriched terms are shown as row categoris, which enables users to see which genes are associated with each term.
 Row-category titles show the enriched term and the red-bars represent the significance of the enrichment (see `Enrichr combined score`_).
-Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the Dendrogram Crop buttons (see :ref:`interactive_dendrogram`) or Brush-Crop button (see :ref:`crop`) to select a subset of genes for analysis.
+Users can run enrichment analysis on a specific cluster of genes by filtering the matrix to only show only their genes of interest.
+This filtering can be done using the Dendrogram Crop buttons (see :ref:`interactive_dendrogram`) or Brush-Crop button (see :ref:`crop`) to select a subset of genes for analysis.

 .. figure:: _static/enrichrgram_results.png
   :width: 900px